solomonedenyi1-cmyk/whatsapp-ai/README.md

    - Try running with `DEBUG=true npm start`

 2. **Bot doesn't respond**:
-   - Check if Yue-F API is online using `/status`
+   - Check if AI API is online using `/status`
    - Check your internet connection
    - Restart the bot